Tariffs on China set to rise to at least 104% on Wednesday, White House says - Local News 8

 “The Chinese want to make a deal, they just don’t know how to do it,” she added.
 She declined to share what, if any, terms Trump would consider to lower tariffs on China.

-Asian markets largely tracked Wall Street’s losses, with Japan’s Nikkei 225 opening about 3% lower on Wednesday, before paring half of those losses.
-Australia’s benchmark ASX 200 index was down about 1%.
+Asian markets largely tracked Wall Street’s losses, with Japan’s Nikkei 225 opening about 3% lower on Wednesday.
+Hong Kong’s Hang Seng also fell 3%.
+South Korea’s Kopsi and Australia’s benchmark ASX 200 index were each down about 1%.

 In February, Trump had initially imposed a 10% tariff on all Chinese goods, with no exceptions, tying it to the country’s alleged role in aiding illegal immigration and getting fentanyl into the US.
 Last month, he doubled those rates.